-Mental health and well being is a constant work in progress.
-Make sure to include those topics as integral parts of your company DNA.
-Make well being part of the conversation: include it in the regular agenda, introduce it as a KPI…
+Mental health and well-being is a constant work in progress.
+Make sure to include those topics as integral parts of your company’s DNA.
+Make well-being part of the conversation: include it in the regular agenda, introduce it as a KPI…

 Acknowledge your team is made of individuals with their talents and challenges.
 One size cannot fit all and it is important to embrace everyone’s individuality to best nurture their very own skills and creativity.

 When people feel safe they dare more.
-To create that safety, show that trial and errors are celebrated just like wins.
+To create that safety, show that trial and error are celebrated just like wins.
 Remember to always praise in public and criticize in private.